Katanaenko/Katanaenko/README.md

 - 👀 I’m interested in Java backend programming
 - 🌱 I’m currently learning Spring tecnologies
 - 💞️ I’m looking to collaborate on open soruce projects
-- 📫 Reach me through my Email and Telegram
+- 📫 Reach me through my Telegram @Katanaenko

 <!---
 Katanaenko/Katanaenko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.